reritom/Flask-Microservice-Tutorial/README.md

 db = SQLAlchemy()
 ```
-Then from our 'application.py' and our routes and blueprints, we can import the db object from this module with no circular dependancy issues.
+Then from our `application.py` and our routes and blueprints, we can import the `db` object from this module with no circular dependancy issues.

-So our 'application.py' could now look like this instead:
+Our `application.py` could now look like this instead:
 ```python
 from flask import Flask
 from database import db